Particular/docs.particular.net/servicepulse/redirect.md

 Choose a source queue from the dropdown.
 Enter the queue name for the target of the redirect in `To Physical Address` input.
 To immediately retry all unresolved failed messages from the sources address check the box with the label `Immediately retry any matching failed messages`.

 Any existing redirects can be deleted using `End Redirect` link.
-This action requires an confirmation.
+This action requires a confirmation.

 To change the target of a redirect, click the `Modify Redirect` link.
 Only the target queue can be modified, the source queue remains read-only.